Blik

 The mobile system behind the service journey.

-A compact carousel of the screens that explain the UX: discovery, comparison, provider confidence, wallet state, and account entry.
+A compact carousel of the screens that explain the UX: discovery, comparison, provider context, wallet state, and account entry.

 Blik light home screen with location, service cards, recommendations, and bottom navigation.